xuyp-csu/CellBRF/README.md

 # CellBRF
 ## Description
-CellBRF: An unsupervised feature selection method for single-cell RNA-seq clustering using cell balance and random forest CellBRF is a fast unsupervised gene selection algorithm based on balanced random forest.
-Importantly, CellBRF provide a two-sides balancing strategy that can be used to select gene features in scRNA-seq data with imbalanced cell types.
-In addition, CellBRF used a more robust ensemble learning model on balanced data to assess the importance of each gene.
-Finally, CellBRF combine the linear correlation of gene features to propose an efficient automatic redundant feature removal method.
+CellBRF: A feature selection method for single-cell RNA-seq clustering using cell balance and random forest CellBRF is a feature selection method that considers genes’ relevance to cell types for single-cell clustering.
+The key idea is to identify genes with more clustering contributions through random forests guided by predicted cell labels.
+Moreover, it proposes a class balancing strategy to mitigate the impact of skewed cell types distributions on feature importance measurement.

 ![alt text](https://github.com/xuyp-csu/CellBRF/blob/main/workflow.png)